AurelienBesnier/agroservices/README.md

 ## Documentation

-You can see the complete documentation with tutorials at: xxx
+You can see the complete documentation with tutorials at: https://agroservices.rtfd.io

 ## Contributing
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.